dtaylor31906/Banker-s-Algo/README.md

 The program contains a Makefile and can be compiled with <code>make</code>.
 The resulting executable, "banker," can be run with the <code>./banker
 </code>.
 Then, follow the prompts and examine the results as
 desired.

-For a word on implementation and analysis of results, see the pdf included with this repo.
+This build/execute process works on any system with gcc installed.

 ## Further Reading
 The inspiration for this project came from the textbook *Operating Systems Concepts, 9 ed.*, by Silberschatz, Galvin, and Gagne.
 For a full understanding of this project and its source code, reading section 7.5.3, pgs.
 330-332, is almost necessary.